iotaledger/integration-services/documentation/docs/basics/authentication/concept.md

 ### 1. Request a Nonce

-First, request the nonce via a get request to the endpoint.
+First, you must request the nonce via a get request to the endpoint.
 Provide the identity id to authenticate in the URL.
-Further information can be found in the [API Reference](https://wiki.iota.org/integration-services/api_reference#authenticationprove-ownershipid).
+You can find more information in the [API Reference](https://wiki.iota.org/integration-services/api_reference#authenticationprove-ownershipid).

 GET `/authentication/prove-ownership/<identity-id>`